Broadcast range: Legal definitions

 The "primary service area" is the area served by a station's strongest signal.

-The "city-grade contour" is 70 dBμ (decibels relative to one microvolt per meter of signal strength) or 3.16mV/m (millivolts per meter) for FM stations in the United States, according to Federal Communications Commission (FCC) regulations.
+According to Federal Communications Commission (FCC) regulations, the "city-grade contour" is 70 dBμ (decibels relative to one microvolt per meter of signal strength) or 3.16mV/m (millivolts per meter) for FM stations in the United States.

 This is also significant in broadcast law, in that a station must cover its city of license within this area, except for non-commercial educational and low-power stations.

 The legally protected range of a station extends beyond this range, out to the point where signal strength is expected to be 1mV/m for most stations in North America, though for class B1 stations it is 0.7mV/m, and as low as 0.5mV/m for full class B stations (the maximum allowed in densely populated areas of both Canada and the U.S.).

 Practical application

 In reality, radio propagation changes along with the weather and tropospheric ducting, and occasionally along with other upper-atmospheric phenomena like sunspots and even meteor showers.
-Thus, while a broadcasting authority might fix the range to an area with exact boundaries (defined as a series of vectors), this is rarely if ever true.
+Thus, while a might fix the range to an area with exact boundaries (defined as a series of vectors), this is rarely if ever true.
 When a broadcast reaches well outside of its intended range due to unusual conditions, DXing is possible.

 The local terrain can also play a major role in limiting broadcast range.
 Mountain ranges block FM broadcasts, AM broadcasts, and TV broadcasts, and other signals in the VHF and especially UHF ranges, respectively.
 This terrain shielding occurs when the line of sight is blocked by something through which the radio waves cannot pass, particularly stone.
 At times this may be moot due to weather, such as when the tall cumulonimbus clouds of a squall line of thunderstorms reflect the signal over the top, like an extremely tall radio tower.
 Conversely, heavy rain may attenuate the range of even local stations.
 ATSC digital television is affected by wind and trees (even if not surrounding the transmitter or receiver locations), apparently related to its use of 8VSB modulation instead of COFDM.